Join the Cosmos Hub Mainnet

 On Cosmos Hub mainnet, the accepted denom is

 1atom = 1.000.000uatom

 Transactions on the Cosmos Hub network need to include a transaction fee in order to be processed.
 This fee pays for the gas required to run the transaction.
 The formula is the following:

-gas amount for a transaction is calculated as it is being processed, but there is a way to estimate it beforehand by using the
+gas amount for a transaction is calculated as it is being processed, but it can be estimated beforehand by using the

 auto value for the